UpdraftFund/.github/profile/README.md

 Funders can also add any amount to the drafter's stake to attract follow-on supporters; they will get their full stake back if the solution reaches its goal and part of it back (since it's split among funders) if it doesn't.

 After a goal is reached, funders can still make contributions (from which they still pay funder rewards).
-A drafter can extend their solution with a new goal, stake, and deadline to continue to fund their efforts.
+A drafter can extend their solution with a new goal, stake, and deadline to continue to fund their efforts or new related efforts.

 When creating a solution, the drafter sets the following parameters:
 * funder reward % to solution funders.
 (This isn't paid or earned by the drafter.)